 The transmitted signal is described in complex baseband signal notation.
 The actual transmitted signal on

-transmit chain iTX and frequency segment iSeg is related to the complex baseband signal by the relation
+transmit chain iTX is related to the complex baseband signal by the relation

 shown in Equation (36-7).

-rRFiSeg,iTXt=Re1NSegrPPDUiSeg,iTXtexpj2πfciSegt, iSeg=0,⋯,NSeg-1;iTX=1,,⋯,NTX (36-7)
+rRFiTXt=RerPPDUiTXtexpj2πfct, iTX=1,,⋯,NTX (36-7)

 where

-NSeg represents the number of frequency segments in the transmit signal as defined in Table 36-10 (Subcarrier allocation related constants for the EHT-modulated fields in a non-OFDMA EHT PPDU).

-rPPDUiSeg,iTXt represents the complex baseband signal of frequency segment iSeg and transmit chain iTX.
+rPPDUiTXt represents the complex baseband signal of transmit chain iTX.

-fciSeg represents the center frequency of the portion of the PPDU transmitted in frequency segment iSeg.
-Table 36-16 (Center frequency of the portion of the PPDU transmitted in frequency segment iSeg) shows fciSeg as a function of the channel starting frequency, dot11CurrentChannelWidth and CH_BANDWIDTH, where fCH,start, fc,idx0, fc,idx1, fP20,idx, fP40,idx, fP80,idx , and fP160,idx are described in 36.3.10.3 (Channel frequencies).
+fc represents the center frequency of the transmitted PPDU.
+Table 36-16 (Center frequency of the transmitted PPDU) showsfc as a function of the channel starting frequency, dot11CurrentChannelWidth and CH_BANDWIDTH, where fCH,start, fc,idx0, fP20,idx, fP40,idx, fP80,idx , and fP160,idx are described in 36.3.10.3 (Channel frequencies).

-Table 36-16—Center frequency of the portion of the PPDU transmitted in
+Table 36-16—Center frequency of the transmitted PPDU

-frequency segment iSeg